Optimize the availability of your clusters by configuring and tuning Redpanda cluster properties.

 A malicious Kafka client application may create many network connections to execute its attacks.
 A poorly configured application may also create an excessive number of connections.
 To mitigate the risk of a client creating too many connections and using too many system resources, you can configure a Redpanda cluster to impose limits on the number of created client connections for its Kafka protocol server nodes.

 The following cluster properties limit the number of connections:

-max.connections, this property sets the maximum number of connections created by a node.
+max.connections, this property sets the maximum number of connections per broker.

-max.connections.per.ip, this property sets the maximum number of connections created per IP address by a node.
+max.connections.per.ip, this property sets the maximum number of connections accepted per IP address by a broker.

 Redpanda also provides properties to manage the rate of connection creation: